 The holidays seem to be sweeter when there are children in the family.
 My kids are practically adults now, but it wasn’t that long ago when they were still daydreaming about flying reindeer or bunnies bearing chocolates.
 There is something about that wide-eyed wonder that brings out the children in all of us.

-One day, however, you might find yourself at an unwelcome crossroads – the day they express your doubts and you’re faced with the major decision of how you’ll handle it.
+One day, however, you might find yourself at an unwelcome crossroads – the day they express their doubts and you’re faced with the major decision of how you’ll handle it.

 What did I do?
 Found out in this story called “Believing Is Believing“…